nuagenetworks/nuagenetworks.github.io/_posts/2016-04-25-Nuage R4 Stateful Firewalling.md

 ---

 # Introduction
-Within this blog, we will focus on the statefull firewalling capability that was introduced in R4.0 for TCP and ICMP traffic types.
-Stateful firewalling means that the platform will follow the different stages of a TCP/ICMP session setup and teardown.
+Within this blog, we will focus on the stateful firewalling capability that was introduced in R4.0 for TCP and ICMP traffic types.
+Stateful firewalling for TCP means that the platform will follow the different stages of a TCP session setup and teardown.
+For ICMP, Nuage Networks will map ICMP requests for specific sub-types to their corresponding response sub-types and create the relevant return flow on the VRS.
 It basically provides a higher level of protection against L3/L4 attacks and prevents assymetric routing of traffic (ie. return traffic has to follow the same path).

 The parts I will detail out are: